 Get rid of big junk

 If you are going to replace your mattress or other furniture, you may find it hard to dispose of it properly.
 If you live in an apartment where your contract states that you should dispose of your trash properly to prevent damage to the unit, you will have to comply.
-The best thing to do is to enlist the help of a junk removal service in Orlando.
+The best thing to do is to enlist the help of Evergreen Junk Removal.
 They will take out the junk and haul it where it belongs – either to the landfill or to charity.

 Look at expiration dates